Panka Bencsik

 Welcome

-Before joining Vanderbilt University, I received my PhD in economics from the University of Sussex and was a Fulbright Fellow at the Brookings Institution in Washington, DC.
+Before joining Vanderbilt University, I received my PhD in Economics from the University of Sussex and was a Fulbright Fellow at the Brookings Institution in Washington, DC.
 Subsequently, I was a Postdoctoral Research Fellow at the University of Chicago, Urban Labs, where I remain an affiliate.

 You can reach me at panka.bencsik@vanderbilt.edu